joeclayton13/joeclayton13.github.io/_posts/2020-11-20-Square-Plate.md

 ### A GPU Implementation ###

 We also present a GPU computing method for the Euler forward scheme.
-In this method, we use a GPU kernel which is very similar to Assignment 3.
 The CPU controls each time-step iteration, while the GPU performs the computation of the square plate for each time-step.

 <details>
     <summary> GPU Code </summary>